4dn-dcic/fish_omics_format/docs/source/core.rst

 File Header
 -----------
-- For full instructions see :ref:`headers-reference-label:`
+- For full instructions see :ref:`headers-reference-label`
 - The first line in the header is always ``##FOF-CT_version=vX.X``.
 - The second line in the header is always ``##Table_namespace=4dn_FOF-CT_mapping``.